The thing that amazes me about bad habits are that they seem to develop so effortlessly.

 Remember those bad habits we spoke about in the beginning?
 How they slowly and over time build up to something which becomes a problem?

 The biggest reason why we struggle to change our bad habits is because we think we *should* perfect the new habit immediately.
 Thinking like this will do two things

 - make you give up before you even start

 - let you burn yourself out, become demotivated and then give up

 Instead, what you want to do is start behaving like a person who has that habit.

 Want to become a runner?
 Put on your running shoes every day, even if you just go for a walk around the block.

 Want to be a healthier eater?
 Add one vegetable or salad to one meal a day.

 Want to become an author?
 Write a few hundred words each day.

 Want to become more compassionate?
-Give one kind response to someone every day.
+Give one

 It can be difficult to change entrenched behavior, don’t expect to change your bad habits overnight.
 Rather give yourself some grace and remember that with perseverance you can change your life!